audreyh614/Aspiring-Small-Businesses/README.md

 ## Notebooks
-- link to data_collection:
+- link to data_collection: description of the notebook's purpose
-- link to sql_analysis:
+- link to sql_analysis: description of the notebook's purpose
-- link to presentation:
+- link to presentation: description of the notebook's purpose

 ## Future Improvements
 If I had more time two improvements I would make are:
 1) ...
 2) ...
 make sure to mentiom you had difficulty finding free public datasets and APIs that contained loan information for small businesses, which is why I extracted general content from the source of my webscrape.

-Notebooks
-  a.
-Links to the notebook and a description of the notebook's purpose Future Improvements
-  a.
-Identify 1-2 improvements if you had more time